SeanNesdoly/amine-kamen.lab.mcgill.ca/content/resources/hek293/index.md

 +++

 HEK293 is a cell line originally derived from human embryonic kidney.
-Besides being commonly used in cancer research it has become an iconic cell line for the production of adenoviral-based and retroviral-based viral vectors.
+Besides being commonly used in cancer research, it has become an iconic cell line for the production of adenoviral-based and retroviral-based viral vectors.

 {{< figure src="hek293/hek293.jpg" >}}